 The Gospels: Life, death and resurrection of Jesus

 That expectation was met in the coming of Jesus, but not the way the Jewish people had anticipated.
 In addition to being a descendant of David, Jesus was also God in the flesh, the second person of the Trinity in human form.
 He hadn’t come to destroy Rome and set up a new political kingdom, but to save his people, Jew and gentile alike, from their sins.
 He did this by living a perfect life and dying a sacrificial death on their behalf, and rising again to prove that the work was done and accepted by God.
 It was a new and everlasting covenant, sealed with the blood of God’s own Son.

-The life, death and resurrection of Jesus is the central event of all history and in all Scripture.
+The life, death and resurrection of Jesus is the central event of history and Scripture.
 Everything before anticipates it, and everything after grows out of it.
-It’s no surprise, then, that God saw fit to record it in four complementary Gospel accounts, each with its own particular emphases.
-Matthew the tax collector wrote with Jewish readers in mind; Luke the gentile physician wrote for Hellenistic Greeks as well as Jews; and Mark, an associate of Peter, wrote a short, direct account that would appeal to a Roman audience.
+It’s no surprise that God saw fit to record it in four complementary Gospel accounts, each with its particular emphasis.
+Matthew the tax collector wrote with Jewish readers in mind; Luke the gentile physician wrote for Hellenistic Greeks as well as Jews; Mark, an associate of Peter, wrote a short, direct account that would appeal to a Roman audience.
 All three of these synoptic Gospels were written between about 50 and 70 AD, within two or three decades of the events they record.

 John, the beloved disciple, wrote a Gospel account that was markedly different from the other three.
-At the same time cosmic in scope yet personal in detail, it was designed to appeal to a universal audience.
-It was also written somewhat later than the other Gospels, around 85 AD, with John, the last living apostle, recalling the events of his youth in order to show his readers that Jesus was indeed the Son of God.
+Cosmic in scope yet personal in detail, it was designed to appeal to a universal audience.
+It was written later than the other Gospels, around 85 AD, with John, the last living apostle, recalling the events of his youth in order to show his readers that Jesus was indeed the Son of God.

 Acts and letters: Birth and growth of the church